 Assistant Vice President, Mortgage Lending, NMLS # 502389

-An escrow account is maintained in combination with your mortgage account and is designated to pay for bills associated with the mortgage, which are typically property taxes and homeowners insurance.
+An escrow account is maintained in combination with your mortgage and is designated to pay for the large, annual bills associated with the mortgage, which are typically property taxes and insurance.

-Understanding escrow can be challenging, so we’re here to break it down for you with some of the most-asked questions we get:
+Understanding escrow can be challenging, so we’re here to break it down for you with some common questions we get asked at INB:

 What can typically be paid through escrow?